platinumscatter/distance/README.md

 3. Run **pipenv shell** to enter the virtual environment.
 4. Run **pipenv install** to install packages.
 5. Run **python3 main.py** in your terminal.
-6. Enter city name and country.
+6. Enter the city name and country.